TalEliyahu/Acronymy.io/README.md

-# Acronym
+# Acronym Abbreviations Live Search Tool

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.
+This is an application that will allow you to search the abbreviations of any acronym.
+You can add

-## Development server
+## Instructions

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.